 2. Is it really about you?

-Are you simply the handiest target?
-Often the criticism isn’t personal – it just feels that way.
-So be very clear about the reality of the situation and be especially clear about ‘whose problem is this?‘
+Or are you simply the handiest target?
+Often the criticism isn't personal - it just feels that way.
+So be very clear about the reality of the situation and be especially clear about 'whose problem is this?'

 Are they really attacking you personally or is it simply that you happen to be available and look like you won't hit back?